 - Meanwhile, divide the spinach between two serving bowls.
 Halve the sugar snap peas and divide them between the bowls.

-- Trim the woody ends off the broccoli.
-Add to a medium-sized microwaveable bowl filled about 3 cm high with water.
-Microwave for 1-2 minutes until vibrant and tender.
+- Trim the woody ends off the broccoli and steam in a small pan with 1-2 cm water with the lid on until vibrant green.
 Rinse under cold water to stop the broccoli cooking.

 - Add the broccoli to the salad bowls, along with the pomegranate seeds and tofu halloumi.

 - Prepare the tahini salad dressing by mixing together the tahini and lime juice in a small bowl.
 Gradually add water until the dressing has reached your desired consistency.
-Serve with the salad!
+Serve atop the salad!

 - For a firmer ‘halloumi’, press the tofu between two plates with a book on top for about 30 minutes, to remove excess water.